Economic Mission to China, October 20-October 29

 The economic mission was a big success, with more then 60 signed contracts for Belgian companies.
 In an interview on the last day, Prince Philippe told the press that he was very happy and that for him China is one of the most beautiful countries in the world, even after his ninth visit.
 Princess Mathilde will surely come back, she already paid several visits to China, but she still hasn’t visited the Great Wall.Filed under Belgian Royals

-Tagged Bilateral Relations, China, Economic Mission, Education, Exhibition, Hospital, King Philippe, Press Conference, Queen Mathilde, Sport.
+Tagged Bilateral Relations, China, Economic Mission, Education, Exhibition, Hospital, King Philippe of the Belgians, Press Conference, Queen Mathilde of the Belgians, Sport.